tristanHessell/mess-around/CONTRIBUTING.md

 ### Linting

-The whole `NAME OF APP` is linted using `eslint` and formatted using `prettier`.
+The whole of this codebase is linted using `eslint` and formatted using `prettier`.
+The standards set out by those tools should be abided to for any code that is being merged into master.

 ### Testing

 All relevant tests to your code changes will need to pass.

-100% code coverage is not needed (yet), although code should be written in a way that is easily testable.
+100% code coverage is not needed, although code should be written in a way that is easily testable.

 Tests should include commenting in-file explaining exactly what the tests are doing.

 There are a variety of different tests (unit, visual & structural regression, contract, integration, e2e tests).
 Some of which are frontend only, some are backend only, some are both.

 I have used a variety of different tools and libraries to get a taste for what is out there - for now, test what you feel is worthwhile.

-TODO add a description of how to run the tests

 ### Committing